-Gereon Quick is a Professor at the Department of Mathematical Sciences and currently head of the Geometry & Topology group.
+Gereon Quick is a professor of mathematics at the Department of Mathematical Sciences and currently head of the Geometry & Topology group.

-He has an MSc in Mathematics from University of Cambridge, UK, a DEA in Mathematics from Université Pierre et Marie Curie in Paris, France, a PhD and Habilitation in Mathematics from Universität Münster, Germany.
-As a postdoc he continued his research in Münster, at LMU München, at the University of Tokyo, at the IAS in Princeton and at Harvard University, USA.
+He has an MSc in Mathematics from University of Cambridge, UK, a DEA in Mathematics from Université Pierre et Marie Curie in Paris, France.
+He received his PhD and Habilitation in Mathematics from Universität Münster, Germany.
+As a postdoc he continued his research in Münster, at LMU München, at the University of Tokyo, at the IAS in Princeton and at Harvard University in the US.

 Main research interests